JoseBravoChile/ergopad/docs/README.md

 ### Emission

-There will be 400M total ErgoPad tokens, and these will be given to stakers over a 3 year period.
+There will be 400M total ErgoPad tokens, and 321M of them will be given to stakers over a 3 year period.
 The APR will vary day-to-day based on the number of staked tokens and the total coins left.
 Information on the APR and staking will be available at ergopad.io/staking when you connect your wallet to the website.

 ### Instructions